Malta's National Plant - the Maltese Rock Centaury

 Anacamptis urvilleana (MT: Orkida Piramidali ta' Malta)

-Found only in the Maltese Islands, this endemic orchid with its delicate flowers is accustomed to living in harsh and dry garigue and steppe.
-Protected species.
+Found only in the Maltese Islands, this endemic orchid with its delicate flowers is accustomed to living in harsh and

 Sea Squill